andersla/TerraShift/README.md

     # start agent if not already started
     eval `ssh-agent -s`
     # add your privaye key to agent
-    ssh-add "/path to your/private/ssh-key/of/which/uploaded/to-nodes (in terraform-aws.tfvars)"
+    ssh-add "/path to your/private/ssh-key/of/which/uploaded/to-nodes (in terraform-openstack.tfvars)" # or aws

 Then run playbook: